armory/docs/content/en/cd-as-a-service/setup/get-started.md

 {{< include "cdaas/rna-install.md" >}}

 ## {{%  heading "nextSteps" %}}

-Now that Armory CD-as-a-Service is configured for your deployment target, you can either try out deploying a sample app or invite more users.

-### Deploy an app

 Use the {{< linkWithTitle "cd-as-a-service/setup/cli.md" >}} guide to learn how to manually deploy an app using the CLI.